abhishekprakash256/Docker/ReadMe.md

 - A machine has certain number of ports
 - conflict when same port on host machine
 - The addition of the docker group to the allow the user to run the docker command without the sudo user privilages
+- The Docker container entry point
+  - Entry pooint the command that run when the container start
+  - The entry point run the command

     ```
     sudo groupadd docker